paresmarc/MDEF/docs/Term1/05-Community Engagement.md

 Economy: Users get their bikes repaired conveniently for a good price.
 The popularity of the service means the provider fulfills a clear need.

 Some limits could be placed on this service for people who need it regularly.
+Also, the possible large amount of work that only one van has to cover may be too much.

 **Theory of Change:**